cornacchia/go-raft-multiplayer-poc/README.md

 In branch `main` clients processes always run a Raft node as well, so to test a game with two players on localhost open two terminals from the `go_skeletons` folder and run `./go_skeletons Game Client Append 6666` in the first and `./go_skeletons Game Client Append 6667 6666` in the second.

+Both games are controlled with the standard WASD keys.

 ### Running on branch server-cluster

 In branch `server-cluster` Raft nodes and clients are always separated, to run a game with two players first a Raft cluster must be started e.g. with `./go_skeletons Game Node Full 6666 6667` and `./go_skeletons Game Node Full 6667 6666` and then clients can be attached to the network with `./go_skeletons Game Client 6668 6666 66667`, `./go_skeletons Game Client 6669 6666 66667`, and so on.

+Both games are controlled with the standard WASD keys.

 ## Rundown of command-line options